open-edge-insights/eii-tools/VideoProfiler/README.md

 ### Running VideoProfiler in helm usecase

-For running VideoProfiler in helm usecase to subscribe to either VideoIngestion/VideoAnalytics or any other EII service, the etcd endpoint, volume mount for helm certs and service endpoints are to be updated.
+For running VideoProfiler in helm usecase to subscribe to either VideoIngestion/VideoAnalytics or any other OEI service, the etcd endpoint, volume mount for helm certs and service endpoints are to be updated.

 For connecting to the etcd server running in helm environment, the endpoint and required volume mounts should be modified in the following manner in environment & volumes section of [docker-compose.yml](docker-compose.yml):